-Co-operative education, or co-op.
-If you attended a traditional four year college, you may not be familiar with co-op programs.
+If you attended a traditional four year college, you may not be familiar with Cooperative education, or co-op, programs.
 And even if a university describes itself as offering co-op, not all co-op programs are the same.
 If your student is interested in attending a college with a co-op program, arm yourself with a few questions to help you compare programs before you go on the college tour.

-Q: What majors offer a co-op, and what are the requirements?
+Q: What majors offer a co-op experience, and what are the requirements?

 The degree programs that offer co-ops can vary from college to college.
 Some degrees require one semester of work; others may require alternate semesters of study and work or shorter blocks of time with two or more employers.

 Q: How long does it take co-op students to complete their degree?